Menu

 Does Life Insurance Cover Funeral Costs?

 It’s a fairly common question.
 Does life insurance cover funeral costs?
-In short, no, life insurance does not cover funeral costs.
+In short, life insurance does not cover funeral costs.
 Funeral costs are the responsibility of the deceased person’s family or estate.

 However, life insurance can be used to help pay for funeral expenses.
 The death benefit from a life insurance policy can be used to cover the cost of a funeral and other final expenses like outstanding bills and debts.